telerik/fiddler-everywhere-docs/knowledge-base/how-to-set-macos-terminal.md

 Once the Fiddler Everywhere proxy is set, you can immediately capture traffic through the terminal application.

-_Example for requesting while using_ **_curl_** _through iTerm2 and intercepting the traffic in Fiddler Everywhere_
+The following example demonstrates how to request while using cURL through iTerm2 and intercept the traffic in Fiddler Everywhere.

 ```Bash
 curl https://docs.telerik.com/fiddler-everywhere --
 ```

 ![Result from curl request in Fiddler Everywhere](../images/kb/macos-terminal/curl-traffic.png)

->tip The **export** command makes a variable that will be included in a child process environment.
-It does not affect other already-existing settings.

-## Reset Fiddler Proxy (terminal app)
+### Resetting the Fiddler Proxy

-Once our debugging with Fiddler Everywhere is done, reset the current environment's proxy by merely removing the Fiddler Everywhere proxy variables.
-To achieve that, you can use the **unset** command on macOS and Linux.
+Once debugging with Fiddler Everywhere is done, reset the current environment proxy by removing the Fiddler Everywhere proxy variables.
+To achieve that, you can use the `unset` command on macOS and Linux.
 On Windows, you need to set an empty string.

-- Unsetting the proxy on **macOS** and **Linux**
+The following example demonstrates how to unset the proxy on macOS and Linux.

 ```bash
 unset http_proxy
 unset https_proxy
 ```

-- Unsetting the proxy on **Windows**
+The following example demonstrates how to unset the proxy on Windows.

 ```bash
 set http_proxy=
 set https_proxy=